Flamingo: Feeding

-Flamingos filter-feed on brine shrimp and blue-green algae as well as insect larvae, small insects, mollusks and crustaceans, making them omnivores.
-Their bills are specially adapted to separate mud and silt from the food they eat, and are uniquely used upside-down.
-The filtering of food items is assisted by hairy structures called lamellae, which line the mandibles, and the large, rough-surfaced tongue.
+Flamingos are omnivores who filter-feed on brine shrimp, cyanobacteria, larvae, insects, mollusks and crustaceans.
+Their bills are adapted to separate mud and silt from the food they eat and are uniquely used upside-down.
+The filtering of food is assisted by hairy structures called lamellae, which line the mandible, and their large, rough tongue.
+By rapidly retracting their head, flamingos generate vortexes that stir up sediment and shrimp.
+Flamingos further induce directional flows by chattering their beaks, while their stomping creates eddies to trap invertebrates.

 The pink or reddish color of flamingos comes from carotenoids in their diet of animal and plant plankton.
 American flamingos are a brighter red color because of the beta carotene availability in their food while the lesser flamingos are a paler pink due to ingesting a smaller amount of this pigment.
 These carotenoids are broken down into pigments by liver enzymes.
 The source of this varies by species, and affects the color saturation.
 Flamingos whose sole diet is blue-green algae are darker than those that get it second-hand by eating animals that have digested blue-green algae.

+Though flamingos prefer to drink freshwater, they are equipped with glands under their eyes that remove extra salt from their bodies.
+This organ allows them to drink saltwater as well.